-Designed in 1941 and still going strong today, the Chemex is one of the best ways to make and serve several cups of filter coffee at once.
+Designed in 1941 and still going strong today, the Chemex is one of the best (and most good-looking) ways to make and serve several cups of filter coffee at once.

-There are two types of Chemex filter papers: bleached and unbleached; depending on your taste you’ll probably like one more than the other (we prefer bleached).
-For 3 cup brewers, they also come flat and need to be folded before use.
+To brew coffee with this beautiful object, you’ll also need filters.
+We generally find two types of Chemex filter papers: bleached and unbleached.
+Depending on your taste, you’ll probably like one more than the other (we prefer bleached).
+For the 3-cup version, they also come flat and need to be folded before use.

 Fold the filter paper, and put it into your Chemex with the thicker side toward the spout.
 Put filter paper into your Chemex with the thicker side toward the spout.

-Rinse the paper with hot water, then discard the water and don’t forget to give it a second use!
+Rinse the paper with hot water, then thoughfully discard it.

-Grind 25g (for 3 Cup Chemex) 44g (for 6 Cup Chemex) of coffee and place it in the filter.
+Grind 24g (for 3 Cup Chemex) 48g (for 6 Cup Chemex) of coffee and place it in the filter.

 Gently tap the Chemex on the bench to settle the grounds into a flat bed.